fenago/nlp-pytorch/lab_guides/Lab_2.md

 This results in the following output:

 ![](./images/B12365_02_15.jpg)

-Here, we can see that our prediction is a vector of length 10, with a prediction for each of the possible classes (digits between 0 and 9).
-The one with the highest predicted value is the one our model chooses as its prediction.
-In this case, it is the 10[th]{.superscript} unit of our vector, which equates to the digit 9.
-Note that since we used log softmax earlier, our predictions are logs and not raw probabilities.
-To convert these back into probabilities, we can just transform them using *x*.

 We can now construct a summary DataFrame containing our true test data labels, as well as the labels our model predicted: